electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-1. Copy your IMP application's build tagged as "MyRC1" to "MyPreProductionDG" Device Group.
+4. Copy your IMP application's build tagged as "MyRC1" to "MyPreProductionDG" Device Group.
 It will be a production code for devices blessed by your factory firmware.
 Attributes of the build are not copied.
-  `impt build copy --build MyRC1 --dg MyPreProductionDG`

 ```
-> impt build copy -b MyRC1 -g MyPreProductionDG Deployment "a0e8e599-c6c5-62c0-2a88-a8d4ac3e07d8" is created successfully.
+> impt build copy --build MyRC1 --dg MyPreProductionDG Deployment "a0e8e599-c6c5-62c0-2a88-a8d4ac3e07d8" is created successfully.
 Deployment "MyRC1" is copied successfully to Deployment "a0e8e599-c6c5-62c0-2a88-a8d4ac3e07d8".
 IMPT COMMAND SUCCEEDS
 ```

-1. Write the code of your [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) in "factory.device.nut" and "factory.agent.nut" files.
+5. Write the code of your [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) in "factory.device.nut" and "factory.agent.nut" files.

-1. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use as a pre-factory fixture device.
+6. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use as a pre-factory fixture device.

-1. List all your unassigned devices and find the needed one.
+7. List all your unassigned devices and find the needed one.
-  `impt device list --unassigned`

 ```
-> impt device list -u
+> impt device list --unassigned
 Device list (2 items):
 Device:
   id:            23522f6938a609ee